jbaggs62/config/README.md

 ### Option 2: Automated Installation with Bash Script

-You can skip install packages manually down below in the instructions if you chose to use my bash script

 1. Run the following command to execute the installation script:
    ```bash
    sh install-packages.sh
    ```
-   This script automates the installation of Homebrew and all the required packages.
+   *This script automates the installation of Homebrew and all the required packages.
+You can skip install packages manually down below in the instructions if you chose to use my bash script*

 ## Configuring Alacritty Terminal